Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which two practices use workarounds?

-- [ ] Change enablement and continual improvement.
+- [ ] Change enablement and Continual Improvement.
-- [ ] Change enablement and problem management.
+- [ ] Change enablement and Problem Management.
-- [x] Problem management and incident management.
+- [x] Problem Management and Incident Management.
-- [ ] Incident management and continual improvement.
+- [ ] Incident Management and Continual Improvement.

 **[⬆ Back to Top](#table-of-contents)**